mfgray/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

 >> I choose Vim because vimtutor is easy and people swear by vim.
-Also emacs seemed awkward and clunky with it's commands and command naming.
+Also emacs seemed awkward and clunky with its commands and command naming.

 --